 The proposed development is for the exploration and analysis of shale gas reservoirs within the Bowland Shale formation in the Fylde district of Lancashire.
 The shale gas (also called methane gas or natural gas) is known to be distributed within the shale rock.
-The total area of the surface works is 7.34ha.
-In addition lateral drilling and hydraulic fracturing would be undertaken in an underground quadrant which could extend up to a maximum distance of 3km from the centre of the well pad.
+The total area of the surface works is 6.54ha.
+In addition lateral drilling and hydraulic fracturing would be undertaken in an underground quadrant which would extend up to a distance of approximately 3km over an area of approximately 562ha as projected to the surface in a south and west from the centre of the well pad.
+Planning permission is sought for a 6 year period.